matikka96/subreddit_scraper/README.md

 Here is the example of using data gathered from the script.
 ![Screenshot](screenshot.jpg)

-y-axis:
-Yellow line: LTC price [USD]
+- Yellow line: LTC price [USD]
-Blue line: LTC total mentions in 'CryptoCurrency' subreddit
+- Blue line: LTC total mentions in 'CryptoCurrency' subreddit
-x-axis:
-datetime
+- x-axis: datetime